 The recording of names in Ireland during the Middle Ages was an inconsistent endeavor at best.
 Since the general population did not know how to read or write, they could only specify how their names should be recorded orally.
 Research into the name Mean revealed spelling variations, including Meighan, Meehan, Meegin, Meeghen, Meegan, Meakin, Meakins, Mekins, Mehan, Mehen, Mehigan, Mehegan, O'Meighan, O'Meehan and many more.

-Another 24 words(2 lines of text) are included under the topic Early Mean Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Mean Notables in all our PDF Extended History products and printed products wherever possible.

 A great mass of Ireland's native population left the island in the 19th century, seeking relief from various forms of social, religious, and economic discrimination.
 This Irish exodus was primarily to North America.
 If the migrants survived the long ocean journey, many unfortunately would find more discrimination in the colonies of British North America and the fledgling United States of America.
 These newly arrived Irish were, however, wanted as a cheap source of labor for the many large agricultural and industrial projects that were essential to the development of what would become two of the wealthiest nations in the western world.
 Early immigration and passenger lists indicate many people bearing the Mean name:

-Mean Settlers in the United States in the 18th Century
+Mean Settlers in United States in the 18th Century

 - John Mean, who landed in Oxford, Maryland in 1747